Bringing Thanksgiving Meals to Families in Need

 As in years past, 200-300 donors and their families will come together at the Brigade to help assemble all the baskets, and prep them for pick up by our charitable partners who will in turn distribute them to families in need.

-In the last 2 years alone, the Brigade has built and delivered over 1,300 baskets to families, seniors and veterans in need.
+In 2015, the Brigade built and delivered nearly 800 baskets to families, seniors and veterans in need.
 There is always great need, and as always, we have lofty goals!
 We appreciate your generosity in advance – and welcome to the Brigade!

 Begin your holiday season by making a difference.

 Join us (either in person or in spirit!) as we spend an afternoon actively participating in giving – by building baskets filled with a turkey and all the fixins’ needed for families to prepare their own homemade Thanksgiving meals.

 This is a great way to give back and actually experience the act of contribution.
 Participate in the Brigade, and see the conversations and questions it provokes in your children, your friends, and yourself.